microsoft/MDCPP-samples/present-live-integration-app-sample/README.md

    ENTRA_APPID = [your Entra client ID]
    ```

-1. In a terminal, run the following command from the repo's root directory to download dependencies.
+1. In a terminal, run the following command from the sample's root directory to download dependencies.

    ```text
    yarn